Many people want to know “what’s the difference between couples therapy and marriage counseling?”

 If you are interested in delving more into this topic, you can check out our Definitive Guide to Finding the Best Couples Therapy Retreats.
 It’s in the bonus section of our free course.
 The Guide includes a set of questions to ask any therapist before you begin working with them.

 It is critical that you ask tough questions before putting your relationship in the hands of a professional.
-It’s an unfortunate fact that 81% of all private practice therapists in the United States say that they offer couples therapy or marriage counseling.
+A recent national survey revealed that 81% of all private practice therapists in the United States say that they offer couples therapy or marriage counseling.

 But only about 12% of the nation’s licensed therapists are in a profession that requires any course work or supervised clinical experience in marital therapy.